sergei-mironov/litrepl/docs/development.md

 ### Testing

 The `runtests.sh` script runs all tests by default, but accepts command-line arguments for running specific tests.
-Note, that Litrepl separates the Python interpreter use to run the `litrepl` script (`-p` argument) and the Python interpreter used to run the code sections (`-i` argument).
-By default, `./runtest.sh` runs the litrepl script with the `python` interpreter (whatever it is) and iterates over all available Python interpreters for running code sections.
+Note, that Litrepl distinguishes the Python interpreter use to run the `litrepl` script (`-p` argument) from the Python interpreters used to run the code sections (`-i` argument).
+By default, `./runtest.sh` runs the litrepl script with the `python` interpreter (whatever it is, leaving the OS to decide) and iterates over all visible Python interpreters for running code sections.

 <!--